How to Prepare for Remote Investment Banking Internships?

 - Up to the present date, nearly all institutional investment banks have been very discrete in terms of the limited amount of information disclosed regarding how their first-ever virtual internship programs in Summer 2020 were run, as well as their plans for Summer 2021.

-- On that note, anecdotal insights derived from several MBA Summer 2020 Associates who completed internships at bulge bracket banks (“BBs”) and elite boutique banks (“EBs”) were compiled to have the perspective of insiders serve as the foundation for our predictions, as opposed to pure speculation.
+- On that note, anecdotal insights derived from several MBA Summer 2020 Associates who completed internships at bulge bracket banks (“BBs”) and elite boutique banks (“EBs”) were compiled to have the first-hand perspective of insiders serve as the foundation for our predictions, as opposed to pure speculation.

 - The individual internship experiences shared with Wall Street Prep should serve as a useful point-of-reference and proxy for what to expect from 2021 internships – albeit, there’ll of course be some degree of variance (i.e., room for unexpected changes specific to a bank).